ytspar/screamingfrog-docker/README.md

 ## Installation

 1. Clone repo
-2. Add a license.txt file with your username on the first line, and key on the second.
+2. Add a licence.txt file with your username on the first line, and key on the second.

 3. Run: